 Or get a permit & explore on your own

-You can visit the Injalak Art Centre without being on an approved tour, however please be mindful that you will need to apply for a permit prior to your visit through the Northern Land Council.
-Alternatively you can apply for permits at the NLC office in Jabiru, however, just make sure you have some time up your sleeve, as the permit can take a couple of days to be approved.
+You can visit the Injalak Art Centre without being on an approved tour, however please be mindful that you’ll need to apply for a permit prior to your visit through the Northern Land Council.
+Alternatively you can apply for permits at the NLC office in Jabiru, however, make sure you have some time up your sleeve, as the permit can take a couple of days to be approved.

 Take advantage of free dry season activities

 If you’re travelling during the dry, make the most of the seasonal ranger program and get involved with over 40 free activities per week to choose from, such as cultural demonstrations, guided walks, night time slideshows and rock art presentations.